salemilab/DeepDynaTree/README.md

 python main_test.py
 ```
 Besides, scripts for generating figures in the main pages and supplementaries are avaliable at [models/post_aly.ipynb] and [models/post_aly_all.ipynb] respectively.
+The test phase can be done in a few minutes.

 [//]: # "These are reference links used in the body of this note and get stripped out when the markdown processor does its job.
 There is no need to format nicely because it shouldn't be seen.
 Thanks SO - http://stackoverflow.com/questions/4823468/store-comments-in-markdown-syntax"